triton-inference-server/server/deploy/k8s-onprem/README.md

 supported locations.

-Following the [QuickStart](../../docs/getting_started/quickstart.md), download the example model repository to your system and copy it onto your NFS server.
+Following the [QuickStart](../../docs/getting_started/quickstart.md), download the example model repository to your system and copy it onto the NFS server created in the stage before.
-Then, add the url or IP address of your NFS server and the server path of your model repository to `values.yaml`.
+Then, add the URL or IP address of your NFS server and the server path of your model repository to `values.yaml`.